WHEN YOU REALLY MUST TRY TO IMPROVE YOUR EXECUTIVE RESUME YOURSELF…

 Let me paint this picture.
 You are looking for an executive resume writer’s help:

-“I need help ASAP for an interview I have coming up on Monday.
+“I need help ASAP for an interview on Monday.
 It is a great opportunity,” you say.

 “Awww, really?”
 I say, sarcastically.

-Don’t worry.
-I do care.
+Don’t worry—I do care.
 While you won’t be able to elevate your resume to a master’s level today, you can improve it quickly.
-Here is what I would tell my friends to do (and I do) if they need help pronto.
+Here is what I would tell my friends to do (and I do) if they need help immediately.

 DIY STEPS TO IMPROVE YOUR EXECUTIVE RESUME IN A PINCH